 - Step Two: Convert the Times to Decimal

 - Step Three: Subtract the Start Time from the End Time

 - Step Four: Subtract Breaks from the Hours at Work

 - Step Five: Add the Time Worked Each Day

 How to Calculate Hours for a Time Card

 You can calculate the number of hours for a time card using the five-step process outlined below.
-Of course, you can also use a time card calculator like to one above to make the process much easier.
+Of course, you can also use a time card calculator like the one above to make the process much easier.

 You can calculate the total hours worked in a week by following five simple steps.